fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with theme LeadEngine.
+* Fixed: Not updating checkout options while typing the postcode and other address fields when shipping phone feature is enabled.
+* Fixed: Not updating checkout options while entering the billing address.
 * Fixed: Fatal error when Checkout Widgets feature is disabled while WooCommerce PayPal Payments plugin is active.

 = 1.5.4 - 2022-03-29 =